-We’re celebrating (our way) but it’s not all roses, chocolates, fanfare and long kisses.
+We’re celebrating (our way) but it’s not roses, chocolates, fanfare and long kisses.
 Marriage is hard, but we stand true to our covenant because LOVE does that.

 *I’m not a marriage counselor or a marriage expert.
 I am just a married gal with experience living by God’s grace to stay true to the covenant I made and love my man.
 I’ve made plenty of mistakes.
 You can read about them here.